Ishida Mitsunari: Sekigahara Campaign and death

 After Hideyoshi's death, the conflicts in the court worsened.
 The central point of the conflict was the question of whether Tokugawa Ieyasu could be relied on as a supporter of the Toyotomi government, whose nominal lord was still a child, with actual leadership falling to a council of regents.
 After the death of the respected "neutral" Maeda Toshiie in 1599, the conflict came to arms, with Mitsunari forming an alliance of Toyotomi loyalists to stand against Tokugawa Ieyasu.
 Mitsunari's support came largely from the three of Hideyoshi's regents: Ukita Hideie, Mōri Terumoto, and Uesugi Kagekatsu, who came from the south and west of Japan, with the addition of the Uesugi clan in the north.
-Tokugawa Ieyasu's support came from central and eastern Japan, but he still exercised influence and intimidation over some of the Western lords.
-The titular head of the Western alliance was Mōri Terumoto, but Mōri stayed entrenched in Osaka castle; the leadership fell to Mitsunari in the field.
+Tokugawa Ieyasu's main support came from central and eastern Japan, but he still exercised influence and intimidation over some of the Western lords.
+The titular head of the Western alliance was Mōri Terumoto but, as Mōri stayed entrenched in Osaka castle, the leadership fell to Mitsunari in the field.

-In mid 1600, the campaign begin.
+In mid 1600, the campaign began.
 Mitsunari besieged Fushimi Castle before marching into direct conflict with Tokugawa's alliance at Sekigahara.
-In October 21, at the Battle of Sekigahara, a number of lords stayed neutral, watching the battle from afar, not wishing to join in the losing side.
-Tokugawa's forces gained the edge in the battle with the betrayal of Kobayakawa Hideaki to their side, and won the battle.
+On October 21, at the Battle of Sekigahara, a number of lords stayed neutral, watching the battle from afar, not wishing to join in the losing side.
+Tokugawa's forces gained the edge in the battle after Kobayakawa Hideaki betrayed his faction, coming over to the Tokugawa side, and helping win the battle.

-Death

 After his defeat at Sekigahara, Mitsunari sought to escape but was caught by villagers.
 He was beheaded in Kyoto.
-Other daimyōs of the Western army, like Konishi Yukinaga and Ankokuji Ekei were also executed.
+Other daimyō of the Western army, such as Konishi Yukinaga and Ankokuji Ekei were also executed.
 After execution, his head, severed from his body, was placed on a stand for all the people in Kyoto to see.
 His remains were buried at Sangen-in, a sub-temple of the Daitoku-ji, Kyoto.

 A legend says that Ieyasu showed him mercy but hid him, for political reasons, with one of his veteran generals, Sakakibara Yasumasa, where he grew old and died of natural causes.
 To thank Yasumasa for his silence, Mitsunari gave him a tantō nicknamed Ishida Sadamune (石田貞宗) – a National Treasure of Japan.

-In general, traditional Japanese historiography did not pay much attention to Mitsunari's legacy, as he lost and Tokugawa won; he was often portrayed as a weak bureaucrat.
-His reputation has somewhat recovered since then, with later historians note his skill in planning and earlier battlefield victories, and that Sekigahara could easily have gone the other way had a few more lords on his side stayed loyal.

-Family
+Personal life

 Mitsunari had three sons (Shigeie, Shigenari, and Sakichi) and three daughters (only the younger girl's name is known, Tatsuhime) with his wife.
 After his father's death, Shigenari changed his family name to Sugiyama to keep living.